Time to move out of London?

 Follow our Seven Top Tips to Finding your Perfect Home out of London.

-With the summer now upon us we are getting more enquiries from families keen to make the move out of London to enjoy more living space, a bigger garden, a less frantic pace of life and access to open countryside.
+With the autumn now upon us we are getting more enquiries from families keen to make the move out of London to enjoy more living space, a bigger garden, a less frantic pace of life and access to open countryside.
 Now is a great time to start your research and to view homes at their summer best.

 1) Research house prices on sites such as Rightmove and Primelocation to see what you can afford.
 If you need to sell your home then get it valued by a few local agents.
 You can also see what level properties have been selling for using the Land Registry website: